samueljmello/github-actions-exercises/01-Basic-Workflows.md

 The results will be a "failed" execution.

 ## Step 3: Open a PR to merge your code
+Additionally, we will see the failed results in a corresponding pull request.
+This is, again, to simulate a failing scenario and how it might affect your team.

 1. Go to the pull requests tab in your GitHub repository.
 2. Open a pull request to merge `feature/basic-workflow` to your **default** branch.